firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/zero-based-budgeting.md

 [Zero based budgeting](https://en.wikipedia.org/wiki/Zero-based_budgeting) is a method of budgeting that focuses on giving each Euro a goal.
 All your budgets start at zero, and you fill them with money.
 Expenses deplete budgets until you make money to fill the budgets.

-This approach is pretty terrible.
+I believe this approach is pretty terrible.
 Here's why.

 ## Paycheck to paycheck